pulumi/docs/content/docs/intro/concepts/programming-model.md

 This random suffix is added for two reasons:

-* It ensures that two stacks for the same project can be deployed without risk of collisions.
-This helps you to multi-instance your project more easily, whether that's for many development or testing instances, or even scaling to new regions.
+* It ensures that two stacks for the same project can be deployed without risk of collision.
+This helps you to multi-instance your project more easily, whether that's for many development or testing stacks, or even scaling to new regions.
 Without auto-naming, you would need to manually distinguish these resources with different physical names.

 * It allows Pulumi to do zero-downtime resource updates.
-Certain updates require replacing resources, rather than updating them in place.
-This is because Pulumi can create replacements first, then update existing references to them, and finally delete the old resources.
+Certain updates require replacing resources, rather than updating them in place, due to the way cloud providers work.
+By default, Pulumi creates replacements first, then updates existing references to them, and finally deletes the old resources.
 If it weren't for auto-naming, Pulumi would need to do things in a very different order: namely, it would need to delete resources first, and create new instances afterwards, which is far more impactful and leads to downtime.

 Auto-naming can be overridden by manually specifying a physical name on your resource for use cases that require precise names.
 Most resources offer this option by way of a `name` property that may be specified in the argument object to the constructor: